 - Greg Martin and Eric Beu signed with Good Fear Film + Management (formerly Benderspink) in 2015.
 The writing duo were named the winners of the 2015 TV Writing Competition with their original pilot Beachwood.

 - Finalist Matt Altman signed with APA and Parallax Talent Management.
-He and co-writer David Matalon sold their feature script The Feud to Vandal Entertainment, and Matt later sold his spec Sam & Liz: A Killer Love Story to Relativity Media, and in August 2016, the script Red Widow to studio STX Entertainment.
+He and co-writer David Matalon sold their feature script The Feud to Vandal Entertainment, and Matt later sold his spec Sam & Liz: A Killer Love Story to Relativity Media and the script Red Widow to studio STX Entertainment.

 - Contest winner Jason Kaleko (Snatch) signed with Energy Entertainment.
 He was previously developing feature and TV material with Script Pipeline execs.